 Whitening strips, activated carbon, hydrogen peroxide, LED lights… are they safe?

-On the other hand, whitening with light only works if it is combined with certain products and must be carried out in a professional center and under dental supervision, since they can damage the dental pulp due to an excess of temperature.
+On the other hand, whitening with light only works if it is combined with certain products and they have to be carried out in a professional center and under dental supervision, since they can damage the dental pulp due to an excess of temperature.

 Do whitening toothpastes really whiten?